Blaadam/LandManagementV2/README.md

 # LandManagementV2

-LandManagementV2 is a repository that contains all the necessary code for the Firestone Department of Commerce's Discord Bot.
+LandManagementV2 is a repository that contains all the necessary code for the Firestone Department of Commerce's Discord Bot, designed to improve departmental workflow and support.

 ## Built With